basilesportif/gall-guide/workflow.md

 ## Exercises
 ### Getting Familiar
-* Make a new project with one directory, `/app`, and create an install script (or modify `sync.sh` above) so that you can copy the contents of `/app` to the `/app` directory in a pier of your choice.
+* Make a new project with one directory, `/app`, and create an install script (or modify `install.sh` above) so that you can copy the contents of `/app` to the `/app` directory in a pier of your choice.

 ### First Steps for `picky`
 * On a real planet, make sure that you have a group with at least two chats and a couple members.
 You should be an owner or an admin or a group.